yajnapale/python-tutorials/README.md

 # python-tutorials
-Various levels of python tutorials
+Various levels of python tutorials - solutions & exercises to come :)